 AF is increasingly common, NHS studies indicate a prevalence of 1-2% in the UK.
 It is a major cause of morbidity, in particular stroke, which is largely preventable with appropriate anticoagulation.

-A large number of conditions may predispose to AF, the below list is not exhaustive.
+A large number of conditions may predispose too AF.